Kuching: Cultural

 Kuching maintains several museums showcasing its culture and history.
-The Sarawak State Museum, is one of the finest museums in Asia and known as Kuching's oldest and most historical building, which exhibits collections of the indigenous races in Sarawak.
+The Sarawak State Museum is one of the finest museums in Asia and is known as Kuching's oldest and most historical building, which exhibits collections of the indigenous races in Sarawak.
 Directly opposite the Sarawak Museum is the Borneo Cultures Museum which replaced the Tun Abdul Razak Hall.
-The Borneo Cultures Museum (opened on 9th March 2022) is a modern five-storey building with a distinctive architectural design that reflects Sarawak’s unique traditional crafts and rich cultural heritage.
+The Borneo Cultures Museum (opened on 9 March 2022) is a modern five-storey building with a distinctive architectural design that reflects Sarawak's unique traditional crafts and rich cultural heritage.
 While located right behind the Borneo Cultures Museum is the Islamic Heritage Museum.

 Other museums in Kuching include the Chinese History Museum, Kuching Cat Museum, Sarawak Timber Museum and Textile Museum Sarawak.
-Kuching is also home to the first ever planetarium in Malaysia, the Sultan Iskandar Planetarium which adjacent to the Kuching Civic Centre.
+Kuching is also home to the first ever planetarium in Malaysia, the Sultan Iskandar Planetarium which is adjacent to the Kuching Civic Centre.

 Historical

 Interesting historical landmarks and sites of Kuching include The Astana (the former palace of the White Rajahs and currently the official residence of the Yang di-Pertua Negeri of Sarawak), and Fort Margherita.

 The oldest street of Kuching is the Main Bazaar, a row of 19th century Chinese shophouses located along the Kuching Waterfront overlooking the Sarawak River.
 It offers the city's best concentration of antique and handicraft shops.
-The Main Bazaar is part of Kuching's old town, which also includes the Carpenter Street and India Street.
+The Main Bazaar is part of Kuching's old town, which also includes Carpenter Street and India Street.
 The old Courthouse building, which sits in between Carpenter Street and India Street, has undergone major renovation and now houses the Sarawak Tourism Board complex.
 Some other interesting areas around the central business district include Padungan Street, which is the Chinatown of Kuching.
 In 2014, calls for the Historic Monuments of Kuching's inclusion in the world heritage list were made public.
 In 2017, a study was conducted on the possibility of Kuching to be nominated in the world heritage list.